*This post may contain affiliate links. Please see my disclosure for more details!*

 - I slather it on all over using an off-set spatula, and then run the metal scraper round till its smooth.
 The more you put on, the thicker it’ll be as because you are making it smooth, more comes off than you realise with smoothing it over.

-- Melt the white chocolate carefully.
+- Melt the white chocolate carefully with the double cream to make a ganache.
 Using a disposable piping bags, pipe it round the edge of the cake, edging over slight bits to create the drip.
 You don’t need to use too much per drip as it’ll drop quite far down by itself!

 - Leave the chocolate to set a bit, and pipe on any extra buttercream, add some lemon slices, and some blackberries if you wish!